 Having said that – don’t beat yourself up about a well-timed glass of wine that’s a few hours away from your baby’s feed.
 We’re not just mamas, we’re real-life human beings and sometimes – a glass of wine, bubbly or a cocktail is just gonna happen!

-Indulge in Healthy Fats
+Indulge In Healthy Fats While Breastfeeding

 Whilst you’re breastfeeding, it is really important to indulge in a broad range of healthy fats.
-Babies need a truck load of healthy fats to develop their central nervous system, vision and intelligence.
+Babies need a truckload of healthy fats to develop their central nervous system, vision and intelligence.
 Those sumptuous healthy fats will surround the nerve cells in the brain and protect it.